How to Write a Horror Short Story: A Complete Guide for Beginners

 “Writers write about what obsesses them.
 You draw those cards.
 I lost my mother when I was 14.
 My daughter died at the age of 6.
 I lost my faith as a Catholic.
 When I’m writing, the darkness is always there.
 I go where the pain is.”

-Her advice fits in with the theme of this article, how to write horror fiction.
-But it’s broader than that, too.
-Writers of all genres could benefit from adopting this philosophy.
+Writers of all genres could benefit from this philosophy, but especially those who write horror stories.
 What pains lie in your past?
-How can you bring them into your story or novel?
+How can you bring them into your fiction?

 Shirley Jackson: Analyze Your Own Fears